LauroCRibeiro/Flask_Medical_Clinic/README.md

 *********** MEDICAL CLINIC *************

-The user can register the doctors, pacients and make appointments.
+The user can register the doctors, patients and make appointments.